Northern Rockhopper Penguin vs Royal Penguin

 Do Northern Rockhopper Penguins and Royal Penguins live in the same area?

-Northern Rockhopper Penguins are found in Tristan da Cunha, Gough Island, Amsterdam Island, St. Paul Island.
-Royal Penguins are found in Macquarie Island (Australia).
+No, their ranges do not overlap.
+Northern Rockhopper Penguins are found in Tristan da Cunha, Gough Island, Amsterdam Island, St. Paul Island, while Royal Penguins live in Macquarie Island (Australia).
+This geographic separation means they face different environmental pressures and predator communities.